 data- information.
 (Data is plural.
 The singular is ‘datum.’)

-Ex: Scientists analyze the data they collect from observations and experiments to confirm or to change their hypotheses about how things work.
+Ex: Scientists analyze the data they collect from experiments to confirm or to change their hypotheses about how things work.

-evaluate- to set a value on something after looking into it carefully
+evaluate- to set a value on something after examining it.

-Ex: “Peer review” is when scientists evaluate the research of other scientists to make sure it is valid before publishing it.
+Ex: “Peer review” is a process scientists use to evaluate the research of other scientists.
+They want to ensure it is valid before publishing it.

 evidence- facts or information that can help solve a crime, show that something is true or false, or prove a point.

-Ex: Although the thief wore gloves, he left behind evidence he didn’t notice: a cigarette stub and shoe prints in a muddy spot behind the house.
+Ex: Although the thief wore gloves, he left behind evidence he didn’t notice.
+Detectives found a cigarette stub and shoe prints in a muddy spot behind the house.

-factor- one of a number of possible influences that can affect what happens. (‘Factor’also has a special meaning in math)
+factor- one of several possible influences that can affect what happens. (‘Factor’ also has a special meaning in math)

 Ex: Carbon emissions are a major factor affecting climate change.

-issue- a problem or topic people are concerned about OR one release that is part of a series of a magazine or newsletter.
+issue- a problem or topic people are concerned about.
+Another meaning of 'issue': one release that is part of a series of a magazine or newsletter.